Noah-Huppert/goconf/README.md

 Define configuration parameters in a struct.

 Use [`mapstructure` tags](https://godoc.org/github.com/mitchellh/mapstructure#example-Decode--Tags)
-to specify the names of fields when being unmarshalled.
+to specify the names of fields when being decoded.

 Use [`validate` tags](https://godoc.org/gopkg.in/go-playground/validator.v9) to specify value requirements for fields.